Jason Roy: 2015–16: Pakistan and South Africa

 Roy was dismissed for a duck in the first ODI against Pakistan, which England lost by six wickets.
 He secured a half century in the next game as England fought back to level the series, winning by 95 runs.
 After making seven in the third ODI, Roy scored his maiden ODI ton (102 off 117 balls) in the final game of the series, which England won by 84 runs.
 Roy played in all three T20Is against Pakistan.
 He could only make nine in the first match, which England won by 14 runs.
 His highest score of the series came in the second match, where he hit 29.
 In the third match of the series he was out for a duck.

 After now establishing himself at the top of the order, Roy was again selected for England's limited overs tour of South Africa.
-After scoring 48 in the first game, he chipped in with 14 in the next game, with England winning both matches to go 2-0 up in the series.
+After scoring 48 in the first game, he chipped in with 14 in the next game, with England winning both matches to go 2–0 up in the series.
 However, disappointment followed and England lost their next three games.
-Roy did not perform well, making scores of 20, 6 and 8 as England went from 2-0 up to losing the series 3–2.
-Roy also struggled for form in the two T20Is between the two sides, as he failed to get into double figures in either match as England lost the series 2–0.
+Roy did not perform well, making scores of 20, 6 and 8 as England went from 2–0 up to losing the series 3–2.
+Roy also struggled for form in the two T20Is between the two teams, as he failed to get into double figures in either match as England lost the series 2–0.